-Anyone requiring first aid should in the ne first instance contact: If this person is unavailable the injured party should go to main reception or inform another member of staff immediately.
+Anyone requiring first aid should in the first instance contact: Nicky Dewer/Dave Rushton.
+If these persons is unavailable the injured party should go to main reception or inform another member of staff immediately.

 A list of first aiders is held by the Headteacher or Principal and should be available through main office.
 Examples of these are listed on Appendix 3.